 In 2016, we began with a new technology called “FieldView“.
 This system has a sending device that connects by Bluetooth to an iPad in each planting tractor.
 Using FieldView, we can combine the information from both our red and green information systems.
 This is our first experience with such a separate, cloud-based system, and has become the platform for which we’ve been searching that will blend together the Greenstar and AFS information!
 We use the Bluetooth devices and iPads in the combines in the fall, too.
 There are analysis tools in FieldView that can assist in management decisions.
 And we can share information in real time with our trusted agronomic adviser.

 With our yield information, generated as we harvest in the combines, I can evaluate the performance of each hybrid or variety.
 We can view the colorful maps on the screen in the combine as we harvest; each yield level is associated with a certain color.
 In harvesting corn, for example, I assign a green color to 220+ bushels per acre, with other colors assigned to yield levels 200-220, 180-200, 160-180, 140-160 and red is assigned to yields below 140.
 You can easily see the areas where yields are stellar, and those that are less impressive.
 Sometimes, the lower-yielding areas can be improved with some adjustments to management or the addition of drainage tile.
 But, we must recognize that each soil type has an inherent yield potential, that management or investment cannot as yet get beyond.

 Once I get the harvest information in the office computer, I can view the yield maps on screen, but I do not print them out like I did years ago.
 Now, our focus is on the yield reports, where each field and each hybrid or variety is listed.
 With that information, I can compare the relative performance of each in real-life conditions on our farm.
-It’s like a giant test-plot.
+It’s like our entire farm is a giant test-plot.